Davigo-Studio/govigedit-docs-new/docs/toolset/editor-windows/object-builder.md

 ## Opening the object builder

-Opening the asset browser is done by going to `Menu bar > Govigedit > Interactable Builder`.
+Opening the builder is done by going to `Menu bar > Govigedit > Interactable Builder`.

 ## Using the object builder